 This product only provides a trapeze floor stands where trapeze bars are to be attached.
 The Lumex trapeze floor stand comes with individually-leveled floor bars, providing a firm and secure base.
 For storage and handling convenience, it can be folded flat.

 - The trapeze floor stand provides a free-standing capability for the product Versa-Helper Trapeze 2800A and 2800GA.

 - The product’s total assisted weight capacity can hold up to 250 pounds.

 - The floor stand can be folded flat, providing convenience for storage and handling.

-- The product is advertised with the photo of the whole assembled free standing trapeze bar.
+- The product is advertised with a photo of the whole assembled free-standing trapeze bar.

 - It was not that strong.

 We have come to the end of this article.
 Hopefully, the walkthrough in the world of medical trapeze bars given by this article was a handful of knowledge for you.
 This article also serves as a guide for better trapeze bar purchases in the future.